jikurata/build-project/readme.md

         - *name*: Contains the file's base name
         - *type*: Contains the file's extension
         - *isFile*: *Boolean*, if the path property resolves to a file
 - **next**: is a callback function to command the executor to proceed to the next middleware operation in the chain.
 By default, if an operator reaches the end of its code block, it will proceed to the next operation.
+Furthermore, passing a falsy value as an argument to next() will terminate middleware execution for the current path object.

 **Dealing with asynchronous middleware**
-It is recommended to return a Promise from your middleware
+It is recommended to return a Promise from your middleware to keep ProjectBuilder's execution synchronous, not doing so will disrupt the flow of console logging, not much else.

 ## Example
 Project structure:
 - src/index.html